Intelligent-Instruments-Lab/iil.is/src/routes/news/awards.md

 />

 The **second** prize awarded to the lab is the **Prix Ars Electronica** <a href="https://ars.electronica.art/prix/en/winners/#aiinartaward">AI in Art Award</a> - Award of Distinction.
 The Prix Ars Electronica is described as "the world’s longest-running media art competition.
 With the award-winning works of international artists as a trend barometer, it offers an inspiring, current and forward-looking insight into the interface between art, technology and society."

-The jury statement on the Intelligent Instruments project is the following: <b>"The Intelligent Instruments project in Iceland (2021-2026) uses music to explore the impact of AI on creativity and society.
-The project addresses important questions about the implications of AI in relation to ethics, technology development and access to technology.
-It involves interdisciplinary collaboration, integrating insights from technology development and humanities.
-It engages citizens via open lab sessions, workshops, and performances, excelling in all aspects.
-Embracing interdisciplinary collaboration and open science practices, it fosters dialogue and shapes policy discussions.
-Feedback mechanisms ensure community input, while innovative approaches enrich the European research landscape."</b>

 We will be joining the European Commission and the Prix Ars Electronica at the <a href="https://ars.electronica.art/news/en/">Ars Electronica Festival</a> in Linz in September.